kyma-project/api-gateway/docs/user/apirule-migration/01-82-migrate-allow-noop-no_auth-v1beta1-to-v2.md

         accessStrategies:
           - handler: no_auth
     ```
-   The following configuration uses the following handlers to expose the HTTPBin endpoints:
+   This configuration uses the following handlers to expose the HTTPBin endpoints:
     - The **noop** handler to expose `/anything`
     - The **allow** handler to expose `/headers`
     - The **no_auth** handler to expose `/.*`